jingyingx/jingyingx.github.io/README.md

 I'm a Linguistics PhD student at Michigan State University (MSU).
 My research focuses on first language acquisition of syntax and semantics.
+I use experimental and computational approaches to study how children acquire their first language.
 My advisor is Cristina Schmitt.
+Alan Munn, Brian Buccola, and Alan Hezao Ke are also on my committee.

 ## Education
 - Ph.D., Linguistics | Michigan State University (_2020-Present_)